What is Ledi Sayadaw?

 A village monk in late-colonial Burma

-Ledi Sayadaw — Sayadaw is the Burmese honorific for a senior monk, the name itself meaning the [Sayadaw] of Ledi after the forest monastery near Monywa where he settled — was born Maung Tet Khaung in 1846 in the village of Saing-pyin in upper Burma, a few years before the British annexation that would convert the Burmese kingdom into a province of British India.
-He entered the monastic order as a novice at fifteen, was fully ordained at twenty, and trained through the Pāli-language curriculum at the Pali university of Mandalay under the Sankyaung Sayadaw, completing the full Tipiṭaka programme that prepared the colonial-era Burmese saṅgha's senior teachers.
-The institutional context for what followed is the relevant fact: the late-nineteenth-century Burmese saṅgha was both the conservator of an unusually intact Pāli canon — the Fifth Buddhist Council of 1871 in Mandalay had stabilised the textual edition the modern tradition uses — and an order under serious institutional pressure from a colonial administration that had abolished the king's role as the saṅgha's protector.
-The monastic reformers of Ledi Sayadaw's generation worked under the conviction that the Buddhasāsana — the Buddha's dispensation — could survive only if it could be re-established outside the patronage of a Buddhist king, which in practice meant pushing serious practice out of the cloistered monastic enclosure and into the literate Burmese laity.
+Sayadaw is the Burmese honorific for a senior monk.
+Ledi comes from the forest monastery near Monywa where he settled.
+He was born Maung Tet Khaung in 1846 in the village of Saing-pyin in upper Burma, a few years before the British annexation that turned the Burmese kingdom into a province of British India.
+He became a novice at fifteen, took full ordination at twenty, and trained at the Pāli university in Mandalay under the Sankyaung Sayadaw, completing the full Tipiṭaka programme.
+The institutional context mattered.
+The Fifth Buddhist Council of 1871 in Mandalay had stabilised the Pāli canon the tradition still uses.
+But the colonial administration had abolished the Burmese king's role as protector of the saṅgha.
+The reformers of Ledi's generation concluded that the Buddhasāsana could survive only outside royal patronage.
+In practice, that meant pushing serious practice out of the monastery and into the literate Burmese laity.

 The dīpanī and the lay opening

-Ledi Sayadaw's principal literary output is a body of more than seventy dīpanī — manuals or expositions — written in plain modern Burmese rather than in the Pāli or the heavily Sanskritised literary register the senior monastic teachers of the previous generation had used.
-The Paramattha-dīpanī (on Abhidharma philosophy), the Vipassanā-dīpanī (on insight practice), the Sammādiṭṭhi-dīpanī (on right view), and the Ānāpāna-dīpanī (on breath-attention) are the most-read; the Bodhipakkhiya-dīpanī on the thirty-seven factors of awakening was the manual the early twentieth-century Burmese lay-meditation movement most carried as its working textbook.
-The programmatic claim across all of them was that the satipaṭṭhāna curriculum the Visuddhimagga of Buddhaghosa had codified for monastics was technically accessible to literate lay practitioners willing to undertake it under the same disciplinary conditions, and that the previous centuries' confinement of the practice to the monastic enclosure reflected the political accommodations of an earlier era rather than the sāsana's original architecture.
-The dīpanī were the operative instruments of the opening: a literate Burmese layman, by the 1900s, could acquire the entire technical apparatus of vipassanā practice from the texts and then take up the practice itself.
+Ledi Sayadaw's principal output was more than seventy dīpanī: manuals written in plain modern Burmese, not in Pāli or the heavily Sanskritised register the previous generation had used.
+The most-read are the Paramattha-dīpanī (on Abhidharma philosophy), the Vipassanā-dīpanī (on insight practice), the Sammādiṭṭhi-dīpanī (on right view), and the Ānāpāna-dīpanī (on breath-attention).
+The Bodhipakkhiya-dīpanī on the thirty-seven factors of awakening became the working textbook of the early twentieth-century Burmese lay-meditation movement.
+His argument across all of them was the same: the satipaṭṭhāna curriculum codified by Buddhaghosa's Visuddhimagga was technically accessible to literate laypeople willing to undertake it.
+By the 1900s, a literate Burmese layman could acquire the full technical apparatus of vipassanā from these texts and take it up.

 The two lay-teacher streams